harvester/docs/versioned_docs/version-v1.1/rancher/rancher-integration.md

   - Rancher
   - rancher
   - Rancher Integration
-Description: Rancher is an open source multi-cluster management platform.
+description: Rancher is an open source multi-cluster management platform.
 Harvester has integrated Rancher by default starting with Rancher v2.6.1.
 ---

 <head>